nswapnil31/Predictive-Analytics-for-Business/Project 1_Problem Solving with Advanced Analytics/README.md

 # Project 1 : Problem Solving with Advanced Analytics

-## The Problem:
+## The Business Problem:

-The Business Problem You recently started working for a company that manufactures and sells high-end home goods.
+You recently started working for a company that manufactures and sells high-end home goods.
 Last year the company sent out its first print catalog, and is preparing to send out this year's catalog in the coming months.
 The company has 250 new